We’re very proud to announce our Advisory Board for the Grads In Games initiative for 2021/22.

 Claire has been at the forefront of games development for nearly 20 years, working across production, design and narrative to deliver innovative and award-winning games.
 She has worked at AAA development studios like PlayStation London and Media Molecule.

-Claire is currently Studio Manager of indie developer Jumpship working on their debut title Somerville, a hand-crafted narrative Sci-Fi adventure.
+Claire is currently Studio Director of indie developer Jumpship working on their debut title Somerville, a hand-crafted narrative Sci-Fi adventure.
 She is also Chair of the BGI and National Videogame Museum.